 Other than the minimal creasing, the 100% Pure shadows last all day on me.
 I have somewhat oily lids, and fortunately the creasing stops at the very inner fold of the lid, while the shadow stays put everywhere else.
 (I’m personally not bothered by the creasing enough to add an extra step to my routine, however, if it bothers you, you can always apply primer beforehand, or powder over top.)

-Here I’m wearing Maldives on the inner 1/3 of the lid, Java on the outer 2/3 of the lid, and Barbados in the crease.
+In the photos below, I’m wearing Maldives on the inner 1/3 of the lid, Java on the outer 2/3 of the lid, and Barbados in the crease.

 Overall, if you’re a fan of both natural formulas and natural looks, the 100% Pure Satin Eyeshadows really hit both marks.
 They offer a range of beautiful neutrals and barely-there shades, plus they’re basically fool-proof thanks to their creamy, blendable formula.
 And compared to other all-natural cream shadows, creasing is minimal (and can be easily resolved with a quick swipe of the pinky finger to smooth out).